HomeSurviving DailyWomanism/Feminism

 The engine AND worker bee behind nearly every charitable drive or fundraiser in the community.

-The person there for you when a man leaves.
+The person there for you if a man leaves.

 The person there for your children no matter what anybody else decides not to do.